 □ Do you provide training for any staff I employ?
 Who pays?

 Getting the business up and running is one thing – keeping it growing and performing well is another.
-This is where the role of franchise support is crucial.
+This is where the role of franchise support is crucial, especially when the unexpected happens, like Covid-19.
 Support is part of the reason for the ongoing royalty fee.
 Ask the franchisor:

 □ Where is your franchise support office based?
 What does it consist of?